Chiyo-no-sake/aiMojiCommit/README.md

 ## Contributing 🤝

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [Github Issues page](https://github.com/Chiyo-no-sake/aiMojiCommit/issues).
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub Issues page](https://github.com/Chiyo-no-sake/aiMojiCommit/issues).

 ## License 📄